blackducksoftware/aws-codepipeline-custom-action/README.md

 ## How does the scan work?

-The CodePipeline Custom Action runs Black Duck Detect against your application build as a post-build action.
+The CodePipeline Custom Action runs Synopsys Detect against your application build as a Test action.

-Black Duck Detect consolidates functionality of several Black Duck scanning tools, making it easy to scan applications using a variety of languages and package managers.
+Synopsys Detect consolidates functionality of several Black Duck scanning tools, making it easy to scan applications using a variety of languages and package managers.

 Black Duck's AWS CodePipeline Custom Action is able to run a Black Duck Detect scan against a build of either:

 	* AWS CodeBuild projects, or
 	* non-CodeBuild projects built to a S3 bucket

 Note: The procedure described here achieves a result similar to the Black Duck CodeBuild integration procedures, but with simpler configuration.
-By using AWS CodePipeline Custom Actions, you do not have to edit each CodeBuild project's source code (buildspec.yml) to initiate a scan.
+By using AWS CodePipeline Custom Actions, you do not have to edit each CodeBuild project's build spec (buildspec.yml) to initiate a scan.

 ## Limitations
 There are limitations as to what can be scanned by Black Duck Detect when invoked by an AWS CodePipeline Custom Action.
 Generally, only the following can be scanned: